 AMOpportunities provides international medical graduates (IMGs) observership experiences.
 However, many IMGs wonder about the difference between an observerships and shadowing.
 We’ve decided to help clarify the two here:

 Observerships are shadowing-only experiences.
-Students observe a physician in their day-do-day environment.
+Students observe a physician in their day-to-day environment.
 There is no direct patient care involved, which means no histories, physicals, or access to patient data.
-Observerships are available for many types of students from those currently in medical school to IMGs.These programs take place in a variety of places from the hospital, to the clinic, to ambulatory care, to urgent care and more.
+Observerships are available for many types of students from those currently in medical school to IMGs.These programs take place in a variety of places from the hospital, to the clinic, to ambulatory care, to urgent care, and more.
 Observerships are often formalized programs.

 Good for exposing IMGs to the U.S. clinical environment, observership programs help fill any gaps in clinical experience.
 Though they do not fulfill residency requirements for hands-on training, observerships can help IMGs volunteer to present cases, network, and earn letters of recommendation for future residency programs.